yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

     BigArray b;
 }
 ```
 However, if we compile this program, the compiler reports an error saying `increment of member 'BigArray::accessCounter' in read-only object`.
 So the compiler disagree with us that this method `getItem()` can be a `const` method, because we're changing one of the member variables of `accessCounter`.
 So the compiler maintains the concept of ***bitwise constness***.
-As long as the function has made change to the member variables, it cannot be a `const` method.
+As long as the method has made change to the member variables, it cannot be a `const` method.
 So there is a conflict between our model of ***logic constness***.
 And the C++ process concept of ***bitwisse constness***.

 How can we solve this conflict?
 The solution is we can make the member of `accessCounter` a ***mutable member***.
 By making it a mutable member, `accessCounter` can be changed in the `const` method:
 ```